C.J. Cron Player Props: Rockies vs. Marlins

 C.J.
 Cron At The Plate

+- Cron will look to extend his six-game hitting streak.
+He's batting .333 with four homers in his last outings.

+- Cron has picked up a hit in 35 of 53 games this season, with multiple hits 12 times.

-- He has gone deep in 17.3% of his games this year, and 4.9% of his plate appearances.
+- In 18.9% of his games this season, he has hit a long ball, and 5.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.